dave-hillier/Nemcache/README.md

 To-do
 =====
-* Add compacting to log file/cache persistence.
+* Compacting to cache log.
+* Partitioning of the cache log.
+* Persistence for Cas and mutate commands
 * Performance testing and optimisation
-* add a client side API
+* Client API

 Future
 ======
-* Clustering/distributed stuff
-* Various other protocols
-* subscribe to key
+* Proxy client to locally cache specific keys.
-* authentication
+* client permissioning and authentication.
+* Control the mechanism for each key?
+Maybe allow some keys to be transisent, persistent etc.